-Beginning in January 2020, Dr. Nadia Dowshen will serve as a Stoneleigh Fellow at PolicyLab, a research center at Children’s Hospital of Philadelphia.
-In this role, she will lead an action-oriented research project to improve health care quality and access—particularly related to HIV prevention services—for transgender youth.
+Dr. Nadia Dowshen currently serves as a Stoneleigh Fellow at PolicyLab, a research center at Children’s Hospital of Philadelphia, where she is leading an action-oriented research project to improve health care quality and access—particularly related to HIV prevention services—for transgender youth.

-Nadia is a pediatrician and adolescent medicine specialist at the Children’s Hospital of Philadelphia (CHOP), where she co-founded the Gender and Sexuality Development Clinic which provides medical and psychosocial support to more than 1,300 transgender and gender-diverse children and adolescents.
-Nadia is also the Director of Adolescent HIV Services in the Craig Dalsimer Division of Adolescent Medicine at CHOP and a faculty member at PolicyLab.
-In addition, she is an Assistant Professor of Pediatrics at the University of Pennsylvania School of Medicine.
+Nadia is also a pediatrician and adolescent medicine specialist at the Children’s Hospital of Philadelphia (CHOP), where she co-founded the Gender and Sexuality Development Clinic which provides medical and psychosocial support to more than 1,300 transgender and gender-diverse children and adolescents.
+In addition, she is the Director of Adolescent HIV Services in the Craig Dalsimer Division of Adolescent Medicine at CHOP and a faculty member at PolicyLab.
+Nadia is also an Assistant Professor of Pediatrics at the University of Pennsylvania School of Medicine.

 Nadia’s nationally recognized research focuses on strategies to strengthen prevention and treatment for Sexually Transmitted Infections (STIs) and HIV and to achieve health equity for marginalized youth, especially LGBT and homeless adolescents.
 She received the 2010 Society for Adolescent Health and Medicine New Investigator Award for her work identifying protective factors against HIV infection among transgender youth.
 In 2019, her work was also recognized with the University of Pennsylvania Faculty Leonard Tow Humanism in Medicine Award.